 Pipistrelle, Daubenton’s and Leisler’s bats all flit over from the nearby Roe Woods to feed at the ponds.
-In the woods where sycamore, poplar and ash predominate, bird boxes have encouraged nesting blue tits and great tits, with treecreepers, woodpeckers, wrens also breeding here.
+In the woods where sycamore, poplar and ash predominate, bird boxes have encouraged nesting blue tits and great tits, with treecreepers, nuthatch, wrens also breeding here.

 Volunteer Work Days

 Maintenance days with members of the local community are normally held on the first Monday of every month, from 10am to 12.30pm, but you can drop in whenever is convenient.
 Tasks include litter picking, habitat management, planting, and infrastructure repair.
 Tools, gloves, hot drinks and biscuits are provided – all help gratefully received!
 Find details for the next volunteer work day on our events page.

 Your donations make it possible for us to care for Crabtree Ponds nature reserve.

 If you would like to get in touch about Crabtree Ponds or any of our other nature reserves, please email us or call 0114 263 4335.